Who are the largest EHR vendors?

 A strong showing in the ambulatory EHR market

-Oracle Health's position in the acute care market
+Oracle Health's declining position in the acute care market

-Oracle Health, previously known as Cerner, maintains its stronghold in acute care with a 21.7% market share.
-While its market share has seen some fluctuation, the company remains a key player, particularly among government institutions.
+Oracle Health maintains its stronghold in acute care with an 18.09% market share.
+While its market share has seen some fluctuation, the company remains a key player, particularly among government institutions

-Cerner’s historic partnership with the Department of Veterans Affairs (VA) encompassing 147 acute care and 20 specialty hospitals underscored its influence in large-scale healthcare IT implementations.
-Oracle's $28.3 billion acquisition of Cerner in June 2022 further strengthened the brand despite some early obstacles.
+Cerner’s historic partnership with the Department of Veterans Affairs (VA), encompassing 147 acute care and 20 specialty hospitals, underscores its influence in large-scale healthcare IT implementations.

 Oracle's role in ambulatory care